wp-plugins/ultimate-landing-page/readme.txt

  == Installation ==
+* Use Wordpress Installer to install the plugin or
 * Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+* Activate the plugin.
+* Select a template and start editing it.
+* After Publishing your landing page will be ready for traffic.

 <a href='http://web-settler.com/ultimate-landing-page/'> <strong>To Get Premium Version Click Here</strong> </a>